tryton/trytond/doc/ref/models/models.rst

 CLass methods:

-.. classmethod:: ModelStorage.create(values)
+.. classmethod:: ModelStorage.create(vlist)

-    Create a record. ``values`` is a dictionary with fields names as key and created values as value and return the new instance.
+    Create records. ``vlist`` is list of dictionaries with fields names as key and created values as value and return the list of new instances.

-.. classmethod:: ModelStorage.trigger_create(record)
+.. classmethod:: ModelStorage.trigger_create(records)

     Trigger create actions.
 It will call actions defined in ``ir.trigger`` if ``on_create`` is set and ``condition`` is true.